Kinematics Modeling Network for Video-based Human Pose Estimation

-To further validate the effectiveness of KIMNet, we display heatmaps of ground truth ($2^{nd}$ column), outputs of KMM (the $3^{rd}$ column) and KIMNet (the $4^{th}$ column) in Fig. \ref{fig:easy_result} and Fig. \ref{fig:motion_result}.
-Specifically, we randomly select one frame from the $2^{nd}$ frame to the $T$-th frame and visualize heatmaps of joints on the input frame.
-We observe that KMM can provide accurate positions of joints for those simple actions, as shown in Fig. \ref{fig:easy_result}.
-For actions ``weight lifting" and ``jumping jack," KMM provides reasonable initial heatmaps for joints.
+To further validate the effectiveness of KIMNet, we visualize the predicted maps of KMM and heatmaps of KIMNet for different poses with various complexity, and display heatmaps of ground truth ($2^{nd}$ column), outputs of KMM (the $3^{rd}$ column), and KIMNet (the $4^{th}$ column) in Figure \ref{fig:occlud_vis}.
+Specifically, we randomly select one frame from the $2^{nd}$ frame to the $T$-th frame and visualize heatmaps of joints.

+We observe that KMM can provide accurate initial positions of joints for those simple actions, as shown in Figure \ref{fig:simple_pose}, actions \emph{weight lifting} and \emph{jumping jack}.
 Joints move homogeneously in these simple actions.
-It is easy for KMM to model the temporal correlation between joints.
-Furthermore, the spatial representations of these actions are discriminative and easy to be extracted.
-Therefore, combining the motion cues and spatial information of poses can infer the positions of joints in the current frame.

-Moreover, we also find that KMM can guide the model to pay much attention to the posing area for those complex actions, as shown in Fig. \ref{fig:motion_result}.
-For the action ``play baseball", joints move violently, especially the joints of the upper limbs.
-Therefore, KMM pays much attention to the upper limb, indicating that there are high temporal correlations between joints of upper limbs.
-By modeling the temporal correlation between joints across different frames, KMM can help the model attend to regions around poses, such as outputs of KMM in Fig. \ref{fig:motion_result} rows 2 and 3.
-Based on the regions activated by the KMM, KIMNet is able to accurately locate joints.
+Thus, it is easy for KMM to model the temporal dependency between joints, which makes KMM learn obvious motion cues for these joints.
+Moreover, KMM can guide the model to pay much attention to the posing area for those complex actions, as shown in Figure \ref{fig:complex_pose}.
+For the action \emph{play baseball}, joints move violently, especially the joints of the upper limbs.
+Therefore, KMM pays much attention to the upper limb, indicating that joints of the upper limbs have similar movements.
+Based on the regions activated by the KMM, KIMNet can locate joints accurately.